wso2/docs-choreo-dev/en/developer-docs/docs/consuming-services/manage-application.md

 ### Refresh token grant

 A refresh token allows you to obtain a new access token when the current one expires or when a new token is needed.
 The refresh token grant type is used for this purpose.
 Refresh tokens are optional and, if issued, are included in the response along with the access token.
-You can use the refresh token to request a new access token from the authorization server.
-Choreo's default authorization server, Asgardeo, issues refresh tokens for all grant types except the **Client Credentials** grant type, as recommended by the OAuth 2.0 specification.
+You can use the refresh token to request a new access token from the authorization server. {{ product_name }}'s default authorization server, Asgardeo, issues refresh tokens for all grant types except the **Client Credentials** grant type, as recommended by the OAuth 2.0 specification.

 !!! note
     - Treat refresh tokens as securely as access tokens.